rackerlabs/docs-core-infra-user-guide/cloud-interfaces/gui/cloudimages-gui.rst

 You can use the Cloud Control Panel to help you observe and manage your Cloud Images configuration.
-For ideas about what to do first, visit
+For ideas about what to do first, visit the
-:kc:`Getting Started with Rackspace Cloud Images <getting-started/cloud-images>`.
+:how-to:`Rackspace Cloud Images introduction page <cloud-images>`.